An Enriched Approach to the Strictification of $(\infty,1)$-Categories: Background

 Such that: \begin{enumerate} \item The diagram

-forms a groupoid, with which we will sometimes abuse notation by referring to simply as $C_1$. \item Each $C_i$ for $i \ge 2$ is a skeletal groupoid on object set $C_0$ over the groupoid $C_1$: that is, a family of groups of the form
+forms a groupoid, which we will abuse notation by referring to simply as $C_1$. \item Each $C_i$ for $i \ge 2$ is a skeletal module over the groupoid $C_1$: that is, a family of groups of the form

 where each $C_i(c)$ is a group, equipped with morphisms

 for each $\ell \in C_1$, satisfying that for composable $\ell$ and $p$ in $C_1$,